 'This feeling of the texture of the sound seems to be of primary importance to the players...
 These are performances where I was conscious of the magical physicality of the sound ' PlanetHugill

-They have played together as freelance musicians for chamber music festivals in Bordeaux, at Ephesus in Turkey, the Barbican Hall for London Jazz Festival, in the BBC proms and as Brother Tree Sound at poetry events with free improvisation and for first performances of many new works since forming three years ago.
+They have played together as freelance musicians for chamber music festivals in Bordeaux, the Barbican Hall for London Jazz Festival, in the BBC proms and as Brother Tree Sound at poetry events with free improvisation, for film tracks, at music festivals in the UK and for first performances of many new works since forming three years ago.

-Brother Tree Sound’s open approach to repertoire sees them moving seamlessly from minimalism to neo-classical and experimentalism to laptop jams with space for some Ravel along the way.
-Their new EP Interstices released by Bigo & Twigetti on 31st July 2020 sees them continue to innovate by bringing together four quite different styles of music that seem to explore the same intangible idea.
+Brother Tree Sound’s open approach to repertoire sees them moving seamlessly from minimalism to neo-classical and experimentalism to laptop jams with space for some Debussy along the way.
+Their second EP Interstices released by Bigo & Twigetti in July 2020 sees them continue to innovate by bringing together four quite different styles of music that seem to explore the same intangible idea.